Num0Programmer/cs305-Repo/README.md

 # Physics-based Player Controller

+## License

+This project is protected by a MIT License

 ## Overall goal

 Create a framework for Unity developers to easily integrate into their projects to have a base for player movement.